Splines/raspi-captive-circle/README.md

 sudo restart
 ```

-**I see the Captive Portal WiFi network, but the game doesn't shows up**
+**I see the Captive Portal WiFi network, but the game doesn't show up**

 Access the URL `captive.circle` in your browser.
 Also make sure that the server serving the static HTML pages is up and running: